Welcome to the launch of my new blog, navigating lactose-free recipes and outside eats for the foodie purist!

 I always used to roll my eyes at "picky eaters" perceiving them as just difficult; without ever realizing how much of your life can change from a complication that wasn't as serious as an allergy, but wasn't as trivial as a preference.
 It was such a hassle to have such invisible restrictions on food.
 From having to worry constantly about what I'm eating, being cautious or stressed out about reactions, hoping that chef's that prepared my food listened, or that the service was diligent of my sensitivity, to even praying that what I ate wouldn't ruin the rest of my day; it became a ridiculous way to live.
 Sometimes I just dealt with it and used supplements to help, but over the years the intolerance became just that, intolerant.
 I had to start seeking alternatives, trying to find the balance between what I could physically handle versus the I would sacrifice by using all these, frankly, paper-tasting substitutions.
 However, not every place can support those substitutions ( thank you to those who have moved in that direction!) , or they think you are part of a trend that needs everything gluten-free, dairy-free, vegan everything, so they don't take it seriously.
 Did I mention I have a gluten sensitivity?
 Yeah, I figured that one out in Italy * face-palm*.
 Thankfully, it's only a sensitivity, so I think all is well.. for now.

 Anyway, the meaning of this post is to give this blog's purpose.
-There will be three categories:
+There will be a couple of categories:

 My lactose-free eats will help you navigate great food spots that offer the proper substitutions for those that wish to be lactose-free while you are out and about, so you can finally break the restriction mentality and just enjoy yourselves, actually focusing on the things that matter, like experiences :).